compsocialscience/summer-institute/2026/uf/apply.md

 We welcome applicants from all backgrounds and fields of study, particularly those from groups currently underrepresented in computational social science.

 Applications are evaluated across several dimensions:
-(1) Research and teaching interests in computational social science (2) Contributions to public goods, such as open-source software, public datasets, or educational resources (3) Likelihood of benefiting from participation
+- Research and teaching interests in computational social science
+- Contributions to public goods, such as open-source software, public datasets, or educational resources
+- Likelihood of benefiting from participation
-(4) Likelihood of contributing to the learning experience of other participants (5) Potential to extend computational social science to new intellectual communities and areas of research.
+- Likelihood of contributing to the learning experience of other participants
+- Potential to extend computational social science to new intellectual communities and areas of research.

+---

 ## How To Apply

 Applicants must submit the following documents
-1) A letter of application (no more than 500 words) that summarizes your research interests, your achievements, and potential future projects, 2) Curriculum vitae (CV)
+- A letter of application (no more than 500 words), describing your research interests, your achievements, and potential future projects
+- Curriculum vitae (CV)

+### Application Deadline

+**May1, 2026, at 11:59 p.m.
+(EST)**

 To guaranteed fll consideration, all application materials must be submitted by 11:59 p.m.
 (EST) on May 1, 2026.
 All materials must be submitted through the online application form.
 Applications that are incomplete by the deadline may not receive full consideration.
-Applicants will be notified by e-mail, and accepted participants will be asked to confirm their participation shortly after notification.
+Applicants will be notified **by e-mail**, and accepted participants will be asked to confirm their participation shortly after notification.

-Inquiries can be sent to jieun.shin@ufl.edu
+Inquiries can be sent to **jieun.shin@ufl.edu**

 ---